NairVipin/Data-Extraction-Cleaning-in-R/CodeBook.md

  - The data is then grouped by subject and activity, and the mean is calculated for every measurement column.
  - Finally, the summary dataset is written to a file, `run_data_summary.txt`.

 Each line in `run_analysis.R` is commented.
-Reference the file for more information on this process.
+Reference the files for more information on this process.

 ### Columns in output file